Shawn-Nichol/AndroidKotlinGuide/Components/Activity/02)Activity LifeCycle.md

 ```

 ### onPause
 When the activity leaves the foreground it will enter the onPause() state.
-Use onPause() to adjust operations that hsould not continue (or should continue in moderation) while the Activity is in the Paused state, and that you expect to resume shortly.
+Use onPause() to adjust operations that sould not continue (or should continue in moderation) while the Activity is in the Paused state, and that you expect to resume shortly.

-onPause can also be used to realease system resources, handles to sensors or any resource that may affect battery life while your activity is paused and the user does not need them.
+onPause can also be used to release system resources, handles to sensors or any resource that may affect battery life while your activity is paused and the user does not need them.

 ```
 override fun onPause()
 ```

-onPause execution is very brief, and does not provider enougth time to perfrom save operartions.
+onPause execution is very brief, and does not provider enough time to perfrom save operartions.
 You should use onStop().

 Completion of the onPause() method does not mean that the activity leaves the pause state.
-Rather, the activity remains in this state untileither the activity resumes or beomces completely invisble to the user.
+Rather, the activity remains in this state until either the activity resumes or beomces completely invisble to the user.
 If the activity resumes, the system once agian invokes the onResume() callback.

 ### onStop
 When your activity is no longer visible to the user, it has entered the stopped state, and thes system invokes the onstop() callback.
 The app should release or adjust resources that are not needed while the app is not visible to the user.
 FOr example, your app might pause animations or switch from fine-grained to coarse-grained location updates.
 Using onStop() instead of onPuase() ensures that UI--related work continues,